 There will absolutely be times that you measure by drops.
 Making a one-time blend?
 Throwing together an inhaler?
 Making a synergy to slip into the bath at the last minute?
 Have to work quickly to reduce pain or the effects of a bruise that is about to show itself?
 There are many, many instances where measuring by drops will happen, and this article is not to say NO NEVER (as we all know I do not practice in this way).

-I wanted to point out the inconstancies that can happen with charts, give options to get clear accuracy every single time, and have fun while you create.
-If I am making product for others, I use a graduated cylinder or mg scale.
+I wanted to point out the inconsistencies that can happen with charts, give options to get clear accuracy every single time and have fun while you create.
+If I am formulating on a larger scale, I use a graduated cylinder or mg scale.
 If you enjoy blending now, wait until you start playing with these tools!
 Don’t say I didn’t warn you!

 Like so many practices in life I encourage you to become educated on the proper use of essential oils.
 When using them, please do so cautiously, understanding that there is often misinformation on the internet.
 You can be assured that I support only educated and proven resources.
 While essential oils should not be feared they should be respected and used properly to ensure the safety of the individuals using them.